 This isn’t just future-gazing though, it’s personal: we’re trying to decide how to play our car usage over the gap until an EV that meets our needs comes along – our dilemma being whether we hang on to our now six-year-old car until we can go straight to an EV or downsize as an interim measure?

 And, for the last twenty-one years, I’ve bought BMW.
-That’s not blind loyalty, it’s borne of the fact that their cars are usually excellent to drive and whose dinosaur-burning engines are almost invariably a generation ahead of anyone else’s.
+That’s not blind loyalty, it’s borne of the facts that their cars are usually excellent to drive and that their dinosaur-burning engines are almost invariably a generation ahead of anyone else’s.
 I’ll also cite, post-facto, the example that the German authorities used a BMW (an X5 apparently) as the baseline reference for a ‘standards-compliant’ car when they were busy picking VAG apart as Dieselgate emerged.

 I’ve been known to have the wrong BMW – such as when we moved to Scotland and I was running one of their overpowered rear-wheel-drive station wagons: a couple of winters of being towed home through the snow by obliging neighbours put paid to that habit, and we’re now several years into our second 4×4.
 This would have been a major surprise to my former self as, when I lived in Surrey and worked in London, I hated the bloody things, or rather SUVs in general.
 They occupied entirely too much road, were usually badly driven and clogged up cities with their bulk, emissions and attitude.
 Here in the Highlands, it’s a different story: owning an SUV means that one vehicle can do the whole job, rain or shine, summer and winter.